Minneapolis Park and Recreation Board: History

 The Minneapolis Park and Recreation Board was created by an act of the Minnesota State Legislature and a vote of Minneapolis residents in 1883.
 Charles M. Loring was elected the first president of the board.
-Loring convinced landowners to donate property around Bde Maka Ska, Lake Harriet and Lake of the Isles, as well as on Minnehaha Creek.
+Loring convinced landowners to donate property around Bde Maka Ska, Lake Harriet and Lake of the Isles, and on Minnehaha Creek.

 Loring hired Horace Cleveland to create the original plan for Minneapolis parks in 1883, Cleveland's finest landscape architecture, preserving geographical landmarks and linking them with boulevards and parkways.
 Loring and Cleveland were instrumental in creating Minnehaha Park, with its falls as a centerpiece.

-Theodore Wirth was superintendent from 1906 to 1936 and oversaw the expansion of Minneapolis parks from 1,810 to 5,241 acre.
+Theodore Wirth was superintendent from 1906 to 1936 and managed the expansion of Minneapolis parks from 1,810 to 5,241 acre.
 Wirth was an advocate of active recreation in all city parks and put up signs saying "Please Walk on the Grass."
-Wirth also promoted neighborhood parks for the whole city, his plans called for a playground within 1/4 mi of every child and a recreation center within 1/2 mi of all residents.
-In 2017, 97% of all residents live within a 10-minute walk of a park.
+Wirth also promoted neighborhood parks for the whole city, his plans called for a playground within 1/4 mi of every child and a recreation center within 1/2 mi of all residents, however Wirth never built them.

+In was from 1966 to 1978, during the tenure of superintendent Robert W. Ruhe, when the board built the city's neighborhood parks and recreation centers in underserved areas.
+In 2020, 98% of all residents lived within a 10-minute walk of a park, compared to the national median of 55%.

 In July 2020, the park board voted to allow encampments for people experiencing homelessness at up to 20 city parks with 25 tents each.
 The change in policy came after several hundred people took up residence in Powderhorn Park in the aftermath of the murder of George Floyd by a Minneapolis police officer.
 However, the Powderhorn situation became untenable after numerous sexual assaults, fights, and drug use reported at the encampment generated alarm for nearby residents, leading to the eviction of many people in tents.
 Four people died in encampments in city parks in 2020, including a 38-year-old man who was stabbed to death on January 3, 2021, at an encampment in Minnehaha Park.

 On November 18, 2020, the board legalized female topfreedom in the parks.

+On July 2, 2024, MPRB employees announced a week-long strike, citing insufficient wage raises and hazard protections in recent contract negotiations.
+The strike began on July 4, one of the city's busiest days for green spaces, with workers returning on July 26 following a new contract agreement.